Skip to content

 m-gpux account switch <profile_name>

 Sets <profile_name> as the active Modal profile.
-All subsequent commands use this profile.
+All subsequent commands use this profile unless a command lets you override it.

 remove